dsbotelho/ghub-discovery/README.md

 ## About the project

-The concept of this project is focused on finding the best and most popular repositories for a given language!
+The concept of this project is focused on finding the best and most popular repositories for a given language/topic!

 The user can have its own list of favorite repositories.

 By default, there's only a few frontend focused languages that can be browsed.
-This list is hardcoded in the `topicsInitialState` array. `Typescript` is selected by default.
+This list is hardcoded in the `topicsInitialState` array. `Javascript` is selected by default.

 Final note: Commits were not squashed in order to have access to the evolution of the implementation.